Choraku-ji (Kyoto), Seimon gate and entrance of the temple

 🚧 Renovation in Progress

-The end of the renovation works has been postponed by one year, until March 2024.
+The end of the renovation works was first postponed by one year, until March 2024.
+A new statement of the temple in January announced a possible end of the works in November 2024.

 To find Choraku-ji’s entrance, you will have to meander in the hilly, narrow streets of Higashiyama’s residential neighborhood in Kyoto.
 Located a few hundred meters from major touristic sites, the place is still little-known and therefore far less crowded.
 This pleasant little Buddhist temple therefore offers a relaxing break and a time to meditate.